denten-books/plain-text/1-chapter.md

 liquid crystal, but only as long as the gadget draws power; and yet others that simply dissemble to create the illusion of effortless textuality.

-[^ln1-brains]: For the first view see @putnam_minds_1960 and
-@fodor_language_1975.
-For the second view see @deutsch_quantum_1985 and
-@dyson_turings_2012.

-[^ln1-inside]: My definitions do imply a sort of a dualism, but not between mind and body---simply between inside and outsdie, self and other, I and not-I.
-This has been said before in many ways.

 ### A. Removable storage media and automation, 1725--1964.[^ln3-loom]